TBilly11/Elektrofahrzeug-Modellierung-Regelung-und-Simulation-MATLAB-Simulink/README.md

  In this use case, the initial distances between vehicle B and vehicle A are proportional to time, resulting in very large distances at the start.
-However, to avoid interception on bends, the distance between the vehicles changes direction as vehicle A is faster than vehicle B (as shown in Figure 6.4).
+However, to avoid interception on bends, the distance between the vehicles changes direction as vehicle A is faster than vehicle B.
  At this point, adaptive cruise control (ACC) is activated, and vehicle A maintains the reference speed (speed ref ).
  When the distance between the vehicles falls below the threshold set by the switching logic, distance control is activated.
-This mechanism automatically slows down vehicle A (as illustrated in Figure 6.5).
+This mechanism automatically slows down vehicle A.
  Interestingly, this also reduces the reference distance, as it depends on the speed of vehicle A (VA)

  <br />